Lionel Ziprin: Kabbalah

 The five line segments mentioned above will form a pentagram if their end-points are drawn as follows.
 Draw the circle with clock-face numbers around the periphery, outside of the circle.
 Now, within the circle, and making all points on the circumference, make a point at 7 o'clock.
 Draw a line to connect it to a dot at 12:30.
 Then draw a line from there to connect it to a point at 4 o'clock.
 Then draw a line to 9 o'clock.
 Then draw a line from there to connect to 2 o'clock.
 If 2 o'clock is connected with the initial 7 o'clock, a pentagram is produced.
 Each line drawn corresponds to the step or alternative or secondary alternative, etc. when attempting to place the next consecutive number within a magic square.

 Ziprin died on March 15, 2009, due to complications of chronic obstructive pulmonary disease.

 Cultural references

 The character "Lionel Abulafia" in the novel The Cabalist's Daughter by Yori Yanover was inspired by Lionel Ziprin.
 In the novel, Abulafia is a 130-year-old rabbi with mystical powers.

-Lionel Ziprin is also the subject of a 10 minute black and white film 'HATS', made by the British post war modernist artist, Pip Benveniste in 1970.
-In this film he opens and closes a suitcase full of his hat collection and, straight to camera on a run down New York roof top, he puts on and then takes off each hat in turn.
-The sound track is the recorded Kabbalistic chanting of Ziprin's grandfather, the rabbi Reb N Z Margolies Abulafia.
+Lionel Ziprin is also the subject of a 10-minute black and white film HATS, made by the British post-war modernist artist Pip Benveniste in 1970.
+In this film, Ziprin opens and closes a suitcase full of his hat collection and, straight to camera on a run-down New York roof top, he puts on and then takes off each hat in turn.
+The soundtrack is the recorded Kabbalistic chanting of Ziprin's grandfather, the rabbi Reb N Z Margolies Abulafia.